FritzJo/hetzner-docker-hosting/Readme.md

 # Add a remote for the new repo
 git remote add origin <git@github.com:user/new-repo.git>
 git push -u origin master

+# Symlink new folder to the custom folder
+ln -s </path/to/new/repo </path/to/hetzner-docker-hosting/custom>
 ```

 ## Roadmap